heikkilamarko/tasks-app/infra/zitadel/README.md

 ## Outputs

-Use the output values below to configure the application:
+Use the following output values to configure the application:

 ```bash
 terraform output -raw tasks_app_client_id